brightertiger/notes/notes/probml/probml-05-decision_theory.md

 - Calibration
   - Property that predicted certainty of events match the frequency of their occurrence
   - Reliability Diagrams
-      - x-asis: Predicted Probability
+      - x-axis: Predicted Probability
-      - y-asis: Actual Probability
+      - y-axis: Actual Probability

 - Bayes Model Selection and Averaging
   - Bayesian approach to model selection